Ambrose: Writings

 Source: All works are originally in Latin.
 Following each is where it may be found in a standard compilation of Ambrose's writings.
 His first work was probably De paradiso (377–378).
 Most have approximate dates, and works such as De Helia et ieiunio (377–391), Expositio evangelii secundum Lucam (377–389) and De officiis ministrorum (377–391) have been given a wide variety of datings by scholars.
 His best known work is probably De officiis ministrorum (377–391), while the Exameron (386–390) and De obitu Theodosii (395) are among his most noted works.
 In matters of exegesis he is, like Hilary, an Alexandrian.
 In dogma he follows Basil of Caesarea and other Greek authors, but nevertheless gives a distinctly Western cast to the speculations of which he treats.
 This is particularly manifest in the weightier emphasis which he lays upon human sin and divine grace, and in the place which he assigns to faith in the individual Christian life.
 There has been debate on the attribution of some writings: for example De mysteriis is usually attributed to Ambrose, while the related De sacramentis is written in a different style with some silent disagreements, so there is less consensus over its author.
+This latter work was occasionally identified as being by St. Augustine, though this is erroneous.